mholmboe/minff/README.md

 ## Mineral by category

 Below is the classification of the listed minerals into suitable categories/classes, along with their respective numbers.
 Note that numbers **35-44** are different types of **Montmorillonites**, having different Fe(II)/(III)/Mg substitution sites.
+Representative UC structures (without substitutions) can be found under Systems/UC_conf/.

 ---